i3p9/MSI-Z97-Hackintosh-Opencore/README.md

 ## Current versions of Kexts/Opencore in the EFI

-* Opencore 0.5.2 (0.5.3 caused very early kernel panic so skipping it for now)
+* Opencore 0.5.4
-* Everything else is updated (As of 15 December 2019)
+* Everything else is updated (As of 18 January 2020)